 Microsoft [MSFT] has announced that it will no longer be offering Windows XP to netbook manufacturers from October 2010.
-Microsoft is attempting to get netbook manufacturers to move from Windows XP to Windows 7.
+This strategic move by Microsoft is aimed at encouraging netbook manufacturers to transition from the aging Windows XP operating system to the more modern Windows 7.

-Manufacturers must install Windows 7 Starter Edition instead of Windows XP from the 22nd of October 2010, this wont come as a surprise to manufacturers as many are already using Windows 7 for their netbooks.
+Manufacturers must install Windows 7 Starter Edition instead of Windows XP from the 22nd of October 2010.
+This decision won’t come as a surprise to manufacturers, as many are already using Windows 7 for their netbooks.
+The shift to Windows 7 is seen as a necessary step to ensure that netbooks remain secure and up-to-date with the latest technological advancements.

 via Slash Gear